szymondziedziel/BashTomato/README.md

 I used [shUnit2](https://github.com/kward/shunit2#shunit2) to write some unit tests, but also prepared simple apk in ./tests/e2e to be able to run most of BashTomato's functions.

-Of course not all if fully tested as this is very early version.
+Of course not all is fully tested as this is very early version.